Nandha-Venkatesh/agfzb-CloudAppDevelopment_Capstone/README.md

-# HOW TO RUN!!!
-(Written by Nandhakumar Venkatesh)
+# How to run: (Written by Nandhakumar Venkatesh)

-# You will need 3 separate terminals!
+# You will need 3 separate terminals

 # TERMINAL 1:
     1. CD into the agfzb-CloudAppDevelopment_Capstone/functions directory.